- How Sleep Works

 Common types of bed frames include canopy beds, panel beds (also known as box spring beds), platform beds, and sleigh beds.
 Price-points for a new bed frame are highly variable, ranging from less than $300 to more than $4,000.
 Many high-end frames offer remote angle adjustment and other high-tech features.

 This guide to bed frames will look at some important factors and considerations for first-time buyers.
-Below you’ll find our top six picks for the best bed frames sold today.
+Below you’ll find our top five picks for the best bed frames sold today.
 Our choices are based on verified customer and owner experiences, along with intensive product research and analysis.